Constipation in children and infants

 This is an important topic as parents usually tend to stop treatment too early.

-Assuming we are referring to treatment with polyethylene glycol powders, which is the basis of any pharmacological treatment, parents tend to stop administration of this medicine as soon as the child has had one day of good bowel movement.
+Assuming we are referring to treatment with polyethylene glycol powder, which is the basis of any pharmacological treatment, parents tend to stop administration of this medicine as soon as the child has had one day of good bowel movement.

 And most importantly, remember to combine pharmacological medications with all the other supportive therapeutic recommendations.